 Here’s what Susie did years ago in her previous marriage that speaks exactly to this idea of difficulty expressing emotion…

 She and her previous husband both loved her grandfather who had recently passed.
 On the way home from the funeral, Susie was angry.

 When her husband didn’t show any emotion, she poked at him with questions like, “Don’t you care that he died?” so he would show her some feeling.

 It was many years later that she realized what she really wanted in that moment was for him to put his arm around her, comfort her and say, “Yeah we both loved him and will miss him.”

 Instead, she was critical and lashed out at him–and he shut down even more.

-If you’re in relationship with someone who doesn’t express feelings, it’s important to notice when you have a certain expectation of how they “should” act or what they should do, react, or respond.
+If you’re in relationship with someone who doesn’t express feelings, it’s important to notice when you have a certain expectations of how they “should” act or what they should do, react, or respond.